Recommended Riding Gear:

 – Tires in good condition; whether you are riding all pavement or the most difficult trails.

-– Know your bike’s fuel range; lots of long distances in DV with no gas stations.
-Lots of riders carry spare fuel on their bikes or tucked in a backpack.
+– Know your bike’s fuel range.
+Lots of riders carry additional fuel on their bikes.

-– Tools part 2; carry tire irons and some kind of pump.
+– Carry tire irons and some kind of pump.
 Know how to fix a flat tire.

-– Make sure you have a spare tube with you on any ride in DV.
+– Make sure you have a spare tube and patch kit with you.
 Better yet, carry two.
 Even if you have tubeless tires, a plug is not going to help you if a rock slashes your side wall.

-3. Safe riding is your biggest responsibility while in Death Valley.
-There are numerous examples of how the area got its famous name.
-Following the guidelines from the previous notes/points is a good start, however here are some basic safe riding points to consider:
+3. Safe riding is your biggest responsibility.
+Following the guidelines from the previous notes/points is a good start, however, there are some basic safe riding points to consider:

 – Try to ride in a group and have a ride plan.
 If you are going to ride alone, make sure someone in camp is aware of where you are going and when you expect to be back.